Using Chinese suppliers is one of the most cost-effective ways to get products for your ecommerce business.

-AliExpress, on the other hand, is designed as a B2C marketplace.
+AliExpress, on the other hand, is designed as a legitimate B2C marketplace.
 There’s a bit of business-to-business mixed in here too.
 It’s as popular as Alibaba, coming in as the world’s favorite shopping app.
 It works like most ecommerce stores; you can order as little as one item, use a cart, and pay through the platform.

 Every payment made on AliExpress is under the buyer protection service with very few exceptions.
 The protection ensures that you get quality products.
 If you receive a nylon bag instead of a kimono, BYS could help you get your money back.